I wanted to show you the best tips for running without knee pain.

 Straight Leg with One Knee Bend

-Start off with 1 set of 5 reps on each side.
-Perform this exercise in smooth controlled movement with a good stop at the end position.
-The intensity is light and this is more on activation exercise.
+Start with one set of 5 reps on each side.
+Perform this exercise in smooth, controlled movement with a good stop at the end position.
+The intensity is light, and this is more on activation exercise.
 This exercise targets the quad muscle and the hip.

 Give these four exercises a go.
 They are my best tips for exercises to help you run without knee pain.

 If you are looking for a fast, simple, safe and effective program to eliminate your stubborn knee pain and patellofemoral syndrome, then check out the Patellofemoral Syndrome Solution program.